neeraj9194/portfolio/README.md

 # Portfolio Website

 ## Intro
 Hi my name is Neeraj.
-I love to build awesome webapp.
+I love to build awesome webapps.
 This is my portfolio website, to show my skills and projects.
 Website is build in only HTML and CSS.

 ## URL